Introduction

 • Optimization and Cobbs-Douglas Production: Finds minimums and maximums in production output using optimization

-• Related Rates and Volumes: Shows how to find volumes using related rates
+• Related Rates and Volumes: Shows how to analyze changing volumes using related rates

 • Related Rates with Trig Functions and Football: Shows how related rates can be useful in analyzing sports plays